Land finance: Motivation

-The origin of land finance
+Origin

 China started its reform in 1978, converting the planned economy to a market economy.
 The marketization of essential production factors, including urban land, played a vital role in this process.
 Operating on the premise of retaining the State's ultimate ownership of urban land, the land use right market was gradually established beginning in the 1980s.
 The Land Administration Law in 1986 provided the first official protection of land use rights owned by private enterprises or individuals, and it also explicitly allowed entities/individuals to pay for land use rights.
 An important milestone was the 1988 amending of the constitution to officially allow for market transactions of land use rights.
 In the subsequent Property Law in 2007 and the Civil Code in 2020, land use rights are formally recognized as one of the core property rights that are legally protected in China.
 This series of reforms formally established the separation of urban land ownership and land use rights.
 The State still holds ultimate ownership of urban land, which is prohibited from trading.
 However, the land use rights can be transferred, mortgaged, and sold for profit as a bundle of property rights.